pawijs/sample-project/README.md

-# Tuist examples
+# Pawi sample project

-Sample graphs for testing and development.
+Sample project.
+Do not forget to install vscode extension :-)

 Some information on the project on [dev.to](https://dev.to/maia_tae/visual-live-coding-proof-of-concept-1o7l)